MultiQC/MultiQC/docs/core/development/modules.md

     it greater than 1000.
 This value can be any float.
 - `to_float`
-  - Lambda function to convert value to a number, to support the quantitative color code and table sorting.
-By default, MultiQC attempt to convert each value to float(), and if it fails, it will leave the value as a string without color code and sorting.
+  - Lambda function to convert value to a number, to support the quantitative color code.
+By default, MultiQC attempt to convert each value to `float()`, and if it fails, it will leave the value as a string without color code.

 The typical use for the `modify` string is to divide large numbers such as read counts, to make them easier to interpret.
 If handling read counts, there are three config variables